qooba/fastai-tensorrt-jetson/README.md

-Guide how to run FastAI on Jetson Nano and optimize for TensorRT.
+FastAI with TensorRT on Jetson Nano - really fast guide.
 Read more on:
 [https://qooba.net/2020/05/10/fastai-with-tensorrt-on-jetson-nano/](https://qooba.net/2020/05/10/fastai-with-tensorrt-on-jetson-nano/)